 Miami Beach is close to Oistins so plan to swim here on Friday, before going on a Fish Fry.
 That is what I did.

+It is popular among locals as it is easily accessible by bus.
 Here you will find tree shade, small shops selling fish cakes, rent a lounge chair, have a bite at a picnic table, or do some workout.

 There are two sides to Miami Beach.
 One bay is calmer, and great for floating in the water and swimming.
 The other bay is bigger and where you can have some fun in the waves.